mattgirdler/matthewgirdler.github.io/content/blogs/2023-in-review/index.md

 I started dabbling in football data analytics.
 It's an area I've a growing interest in, spurred on by my slightly unhealthy obsession with fantasy football.
 I got my hands on some Statsbomb event data and wrote a number of Python scripts to produce a match report made up of passing networks, shotmaps, duel maps and other fun visualisations.

+{{< imgproc PassingMap Resize "1000x" />}}

 I mainly used [mplsoccer](https://github.com/andrewRowlinson/mplsoccer) for this, a library which includes pandas and matplotlib among others, and makes it easy to plot football data on customisable charts and pitches.
-It was a really enjoyable task which further kindled my interest in the area.
+It was a really enjoyable and informative process which further stoked my interest in the area.
 Look out for a future blog on this here when I've had a chance to clean up the code and make the repo public.

 ## Favourite releases